Schedule Today:

 Probate litigation can arise for several reasons, including will disputes, disagreements with creditors, and mishandling of the estate.
 For example, in situations where a personal representative is not managing the division of assets appropriately or where a will was changed under suspicious circumstances, asset protection is crucial.
 As such, many beneficiaries turn to probate litigation to defend their interests.

 Litigation is a valuable tool for individuals questioning the legitimacy of the division of an estate for any reason.
-A lawsuit can allow beneficiaries to take back control from a problematic executor wasting valuable inheritance or dispute a suspicious change in the will that could be illegal.
-Similarly, a descendant may have been taken advantage of in a vulnerable state or pressured into changing their will against their wishes.
+A lawsuit can allow beneficiaries to take back control from a problematic executor wasting a valuable inheritance or dispute a suspicious change in the will that could be illegal.
+Similarly, a decedent may have been taken advantage of in a vulnerable state or pressured into changing their will against their wishes.
 In such situations, litigation allows you to contest the will and ensure that the legitimate wishes of your loved one are honored.

 Probate-related legal action can be a lot to manage on your own, particularly while grieving the loss of a loved one.
 Contact Miami Family Law Group, PLLC to handle your case on your behalf to reduce the burden.
 Secure representation from a probate attorney devoted to fighting for your best interests and securing successful outcomes for our clients in Key Biscayne, FL.

-The Probate Process In Key Biscayne
+The Probate Process in Key Biscayne

 Formal probate begins with a petition to open the estate, followed by the establishment of the personal representative, otherwise known as the executor or administrator of the will.